insilica/toxindex/README.md

 1. make sure you have `docker --version` 24.0.0 or higher
 2. navigate to the services directory `cd services`
+3. get `test.env` from a team member and add it to ./services/test.env
-3. start the project `docker compose up`
+3. start the project `docker-compose --env-file /test.env up`
 4. go to localhost:6513

 ## Services